xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2021-11-11-riscv-none-embed-gcc-v10-2-0-1-2-released.md

 xpm install @xpack-dev-tools/riscv-none-embed-gcc@{{ page.version }}.{{ page.npm_subversion }}
 ```

-{% include warning.html content="In certain cases, on 32-bit platforms, this
-command might fail with _RangeError: Array buffer allocation failed_." %}

 For xPacks aware tools, like the **Eclipse Embedded C/C++ plug-ins**,
 it is also possible to install GNU RISC-V Embedded GCC globally, in the user home folder.